NigelFinegan5p/project4/Testing.md

 ## Bug fixing & Unfixed Bugs

-After this there are no unfixed bugs that im aware of after extensive manual testing.
-There are no remaining bugs that I am aware of.
+There are no remaining bugs that I am aware of after extensive manual testing.

 The home page / landing page had an overflow which was affecting all the sizing on the page in various mobile sizes.

-Having spoke to tutor suport on this and the approah to take was to install the following chrome extension Unicorn Revealer by dehlin.dev 5.0 withe the following (20 ratings) from other users.
+Having spoke to tutor suport on this and the approah to take was to install the following chrome extension, Unicorn Revealer by dehlin.dev 5.0 withe the following (20 ratings) from other users.

 The extension excerpts below:
 Overview